confluentinc/ksqldb-recipes/docs/real-time-analytics/location-based-alerting/index.md

 ### ksqlDB code

 This application compares merchant and mobile user geolocation data to produce user proximity alerts.
 Initially, merchant data is sourced from a database and contains a [Geohash](https://en.wikipedia.org/wiki/Geohash) value per merchant.
-This data is streamed from a source database and loaded into a ksqlDB stream keyed by the Geohash to a defined precision (length of the hash).
-User data is captured from mobile devices and also includes a Geohash.
-As the users location changes, their Geohash is joined to the merchant table and matches result in a stream of "raw" alerts which are further refined using the ksqlDB scalar function `GEO_LOCATION`.
+This data is streamed from a source database and loaded into a ksqlDB Table keyed by the Geohash to a defined precision (length of the hash).
+User data is streamed from mobile devices and and also includes a Geohash.
+As the users location changes, their Geohash is joined to the merchant table and matches result in a stream of "raw" alerts which are further refined using the ksqlDB scalar function `GEO_LOCATION` producing a final result of a `promo_alerts` containing user and merchant data with geolocation information.

 --8<-- "docs/shared/ksqlb_processing_intro.md"